Elie-1996/Animation-NN/README.md

 __conda install -c anaconda tensorflow__
 * Installed Unity 2018.3.0f2 version - to match AI4Animation installation.
 * Successfully ran one of the demos, yay!
+* Explored rest of the demos and played with the run-times.
+* Very basic and Initial Familiarization with all runs.